-- Provide a start and end date for each expenditure/activity.
+- Provide a brief description of what each expenditure/activity entails - Indicate Outcome(s) resulting from each expenditure/activity (use the numbered outcomes listed in Section 4) - Provide a start and end date for each expenditure/activity.
 Dates should be listed in chronological order and reflect realistic timelines.
-Projects and claims must be complete and submitted by January 31, 2020. - Indicate a cost for each expenditure/activity: - For sector organization projects, if the expense is in-kind, check off the 'In-kind Expenditure?' column.
+Projects and claims must be complete and submitted by January 31, 2022. - Indicate a cost for each expenditure/activity: - For Sector Organization projects, if the expense is in-kind, check off the 'In-kind Expenditure?' column. - An overall project start and completion date, and a timeline for each proposed activity: - E.g. the estimated completion date of the implementation of traceability hardware, installation of traceability software, staff training dates.

-Section 6: Additional Information
+Section 6: Additional information